Mokshitha1303/Bert/README.md

                 <strong>Question:</strong> The query you want answered.
             </li>
             <li>
-                <strong>Context:</strong> A passage of text containing the information needed to answer the question.
+                <strong>Context:</strong> A text containing the information needed to answer the question.
             </li>
         </ul>
         <p>